Kwpolska/chriswarrick.com/posts/2017/07/03/setting-up-a-python-development-environment.rst

 To run pip, use ``py -m pip`` (Windows), ``python -m pip`` (other platforms), or the short ``pip``/``pip3`` commands.

-Very important: **NEVER use sudo with pip**.
-That can lead to conflicts with system package managers and does not provide isolation between package versions.
+**NEVER use sudo pip.** This can cause numerous problems:

+* conflicts between packages installed by pip and your system package manager
+* pip modifying system packages, leading to issues when updating them, or breaking dependencies
+* no isolation between package versions, which is sometimes needed to satisfy dependencies

 Note that a package install is specific to the Python interpreter used to run ``pip``.
 Packages installed to a virtualenv are separate from system packages;